 Berries you can find on Spout Path include blackberries, blueberries, partridgeberries, cranberries, bakeapples, crackerberries and creeping snowberries.

-Photos and stories featuring Spout Path:
+More photos and stories on Spout Path:

 - Coastal exploration of Spout Path - August 2016